 Degrees and Certificates

-The College offers Associate's degrees in a number of fields of study.
+The college offers Associate's degrees in a number of fields of study.
 The Associate in Arts (AA) degree and the Associate in Science (AS) degree are intended for students who plan to transfer to a four-year institution after graduation.
-The Associate in Applied Science (AAS) degree and the Associate in Occupational Studies (AOS) degree are intended for students who will seek employment immediately after graduation; however, transfer opportunities are also available.
+The Associate in Applied Science (AAS) degree and the Associate in Occupational Studies (AOS) degree are intended for students who seek employment immediately after graduation.

 SUNY Broome Community College General Education Curriculum